 What to see:

-Interesting fact: Only about 20 of the original 85 temples are still standing.
+🧠 Fun Fact: Only 20 of the original 85 temples survive today.

 6. Fatehpur Sikri, Uttar Pradesh